You are here

-Upper Division Pairs and Clusters: Pairs are two courses from different disciplines; clusters are more than two.
+Upper Division Pairs and Clusters: Learning Community Pairs are two courses from different disciplines; Clusters are more than two courses.
 They function like FIGs except they may be aimed at sophomores or upper-division students.
 More often than FIGs, upper-division Learning Communities may be designed for students working within the same major, minor, certificate, or program.